 2. Plan a similar schedule to your day in the office

 Routines create structure, and structure is key for improving productivity and effectiveness at work.
-Best practice would be to schedule your work day at home similar to what it is in the office.
+The best practice would be to schedule your work day at home similar to what it is in the office.

 3. Dress for the office

-Wearing business attire or work appropriate clothing can also to help separate you from home mode to work mode.
-It can act a visual reminder to anyone in your household that you’re still working and shouldn’t be disturbed.
+Wearing business attire or work-appropriate clothing can also help separate you from home mode to work mode.
+It can act as a visual reminder to anyone in your household that you’re still working and shouldn’t be disturbed.